-Yet, very little has been written on how Newfyjohn developed from what was originally merely a poorly defended harbour into “the key to the western defence system.”
+Yet, relatively little has appeared on how Newfyjohn developed from what was originally merely a poorly defended harbour into “the key to the western defence system.”
 Over the years, I’ve tried to remedy this situation.
 I have written papers, essays, and articles, and spoken publicly on all aspects of Newfoundland during the Second World War, and still do.
-Much of this research ended up in my book The Newfyjohn Solution, but I still have some left over.
+Much of this research ended up in my book The Newfyjohn Solution, but I still had some left over.
 Rather than have it gather dust on my computer, I wanted to make it available to anyone interested in Royal Canadian Navy/Battle of the Atlantic/Newfoundland history.
-This website is the result.
+This website is the result, and continues to evolve.
 I hope it piques your interest in this intriguing bit of Second World War history and, for you students out there, aids you in your own research.

 – Paul W Collins